ministryofjustice/hmpps-alerts-api/docs/LOAD_TESTING.md

 ## Running the load tests from the command line

+The values used in the load tests are from the development environment.
+The following options are available to run the load tests:

+1. Run them against the development API
+2. Change the values used in the API calls
+3. Add development test data to your local environment

 ```
 rm -rf load-test-* \
 && JVM_ARGS="-Xms1024m -Xmx1024m" jmeter -n -t load-test.jmx -l load-test-results.jtl -e -o load-test-results -Jbase_protocol='http' -Jbase_server_name='localhost' -Jbase_port='8080' -Jauth_server_name='<auth_server_name>' -Jclient_id='<client_id>' -Jclient_secret='<client_secret>' \